 - Less time in the hospital.
 Surgery time is one hour.
 Most patients will leave the hospital within a few days and can resume all normal activities shortly after.

 - Shorter recovery times.
 Patients generally experience a quicker return to full activity with much less postoperative discomfort.

 For the millions of patients with aortic valve stenosis, TAVR has proven to not only improve quality of life, but significantly prolong one’s life following the procedure.
-Contact a heart and vascular specialist at Saint Louis University Hospital or SSM Health St. Mary’s Hospital - Madison to learn more about the procedure and whether it might be right for you.
+Contact a heart and vascular specialist at Saint Louis University Hospital, SSM Health St. Mary’s Hospital - Madison, or SSM Health St. Anthony Hospital - Oklahoma City to learn more about the procedure and whether it might be right for you.